‘RHOD’ Kameron Westcott Gets Dragged After ‘Tone-Deaf’ Instagram Post

 “No, I didn’t but also not apologizing for being with my family when we’ve been quarantined for months,” The Real Housewives of Dallas star commented in response to her post.

 Despite some negative banter back and forth, other commenters loved the beach photo.
-Some wrote about how “beautiful” it was.
-While others advised the blonde reality star to brush off the negative comments and not “worry about others.”
+Some wrote about how “beautiful” it was, while others advised the reality star to brush off the negative comments and not “worry about others.”

 Kameron shared that positive outlook and ended her caption with an upbeat and optimistic tone.